rennpy/pyondocs/README.md

 Here you can find most of the themes working with pyoncord (more will be added in the future) and some quick links for theme developers.

-If this is your first time using a client mod, I first suggest that you try [Pyontheme](https://raw.githubusercontent.com/rennpy/pyontheme/main/pyontheme.json) (honestly, this is my guide so I can showcase what I want 🚎) <br>
+If this is your first time using a client mod, I suggest that you try [Pyontheme](https://raw.githubusercontent.com/rennpy/pyontheme/main/pyontheme.json) (honestly, this is my guide so I can showcase what I want 🚎) <br>
 You can be sure it will always work for most recent versions of Pyoncord, naturally.

 Here is a link to the [github page](https://github.com/rennpy/pyontheme) for it, which includes a preview.